 Mistakes, superpowers, teen drinking, Silverchair

-Set in Wagga Wagga in the early 2000s, the raucous work of “gig theatre” follows Michael, a teenage Silverchair fan who discovers he has a strange superpower.
+Set in Wagga Wagga in the early 2000s, AUTO-TUNE is a raucous work of “gig theatre” that follows Michael, a teenage Silverchair fan who discovers he has a strange superpower.
 The same way auto-tune technology perfects pitch, Michael finds he can time-travel, auto-tuning his life to rid it of dumb statements, awkward pauses and cringe jokes.
 But when this music-mad weirdo makes the biggest mistake of his life, will his auto-tune superpower save him?

 “re:group prove they are the most exciting performance collective working in NSW at the moment...an absolute must-see”